 Compensation Committee.
-Roger L. Ogden (chair), Kelly P. Conlin and Anne M. La Dow are the members of the compensation committee.
+Kelly P. Conlin (chair), Marcellus W. Alexander, Jr., Anne M. La Dow and Wonya Y. Lucas are the members of the compensation committee.
 The committee is appointed by the Board to discharge the Board's responsibilities relating to compensation of the Company's directors and officers.
 The committee reviews and approves the Company's compensation principles that apply generally to Company employees.
-It also reviews and approves the Company's goals and objectives relevant to compensation of the chief executive officer and executive officers with the title of senior vice president or higher ("senior executives") and evaluates their performance in light of those goals and objectives.
+It also reviews and approves the Company's goals and objectives relevant to compensation of the chief executive officer and executive officers ("senior executives") and evaluates their performance in light of those goals and objectives.
 Annually, the compensation committee conducts a performance review of the chief executive officer, the results of which are shared with the entire Board.
-With respect to senior executives, the committee reviews and approves a peer group of companies against which it compares the Company's compensation programs and practices for senior executives and directors, and the chief executive officer makes recommendations to the committee regarding the compensation elements of his direct reports in light of their goals and objectives.
-The committee reviews all of the components of the chief executive officer's and the senior executives' compensation, including goals and objectives, employment arrangements, severance arrangements or plans, incentive plans, employee benefit plans, perquisite arrangements, the Incentive Compensation Recoupment Policy ("claw-back policy") and stock ownership guidelines, considers the chief executive officer's recommendations for his direct reports, and makes recommendations to the Board.
-The committee has the authority to administer the cash-based incentive plans, severance arrangements or plans and change in control arrangements or plans covering the chief executive officer and senior executives.
+With respect to senior executives, the committee reviews and approves a peer group of companies against which it compares the Company's compensation programs and practices for senior executives and directors, and the chief executive officer makes recommendations to the committee regarding the compensation elements of his direct reports in light of their goals and objectives, employment arrangements, severance arrangements or plans, incentive plans, employee benefit plans, perquisite arrangements, the Incentive Compensation Recoupment Policy ("claw-back policy") and stock ownership guidelines, considers the chief executive officer's recommendations for his direct reports, and makes recommendations to the Board.
+The committee has the authority to administer the cash-based incentive plans, severance arrangements or plans covering the chief executive officer and senior executives.
 The committee is also responsible for reviewing the result of any shareholder advisory vote regarding the compensation of the Company's named executive officers and making recommendations to the Board on how to respond to those votes as well as recommending to the Board whether to hold the shareholder advisory vote every one, two or three years.
 The committee oversees the annual review of the Company's compensation policies and practices for all employees, including non-senior executives, to determine whether they create financial risks.
 The committee may delegate any of its responsibilities to a subcommittee composed of one or more members of the committee, or to one or more other directors, in each case as it deems appropriate, other than in connection with any power or authority required by law, regulation or listing standard to be exercised by the committee as a whole.

 With respect to any funded employee benefit plans covering employees of the Company subject to the fiduciary responsibility provisions of the Employee Retirement Income Security Act of 1974, the committee has the definitive authority to appoint and terminate the named fiduciary or named fiduciaries of such plan(s).
 The committee reviews succession planning relating to positions held by senior officers of the Company and reviews director compensation and makes recommendations with respect thereto to the Board.
-The committee has the authority to engage outside consultants to assist in determining appropriate compensation levels for the chief executive officer, other senior managers or directors.
-In 2018, the committee retained Exequity, LLC to assist it in developing and reviewing our executive and director compensation strategy and programs.
+The committee has the authority to engage outside consultants to assist in determining appropriate compensation levels for the chief executive officer, other senior executives or directors.
+In 2020, the committee retained Exequity, LLC to assist it in developing and reviewing our executive and director compensation strategy and programs.
 The committee is also responsible for producing an annual report for inclusion in the Company's proxy statement and reviewing and approving the Compensation Discussion and Analysis and related compensation disclosures included in the Company's proxy statement.
-During 2018, the compensation committee held four meetings.
+During 2020, the compensation committee held four meetings.